dganitegber/code-challage-on/README.md

-# Ospin Front-End Code Challenge
+# ON Front-End Code Challenge

 We are excited to be taking the next steps with you as a candidate!
 Our team has prepared a straight forward code challenge for you to complete.
 We value your time, and while you are free to spend as much time on the challenge as you wish, we have designed this to be completed _within two hours_.